elemenohq/docs/source/index.html.md

 }
 ```

-To access a specific Single Item, send a `GET` request to `/v1/singles/YOUR-ITEM-SLUG-HERE`.
-This will return a Single Item object along with its content.
+Retrieve a specific Single Item along with its content.

 ## All Collections
 ```http